Position description for the National Wool Museum voluntary role.

 8. Experience in a similar role at a cultural institution or previous experience in the wool or textile industry.

 9. Creative skills or wool craft experience.

-- A volunteer commits to a regular shift as set with the Education and Public Programs Officer.
+- A volunteer commits to a regular shift as set with the Programs Manager during operational hours.

 - You will need to supply the details of two referees - one personal referee and one professional referee if you have been employed within the last five years.
 Please supply names and contact details on your application form.

 - The City of Greater Geelong provides personal injury cover under our Personal Injury Insurance and therefore volunteers can work up to 90 years of age.

 - It is vital that volunteers do not discuss their personal issues or home situations with anyone.
-Any issues regarding your own or a visitor’s health or wellbeing should reported to your Coordinator.
+Any issues regarding your own or a visitor’s health or wellbeing should be reported to your Coordinator.